anoma/nspec/docs/architecture-2/engines/basic-types.juvix.md

 axiom Trigger : Type;
 ```

-### System State
+### Node State

-This type is used to represent the system's state and defines the domain for an
+This type is used to represent the node's state and defines the domain for an
 engine's state transition functions.

 - **State**: An abstract type representing the state of an engine instance.
 It